 FAQsfor more information, reach out!

 WHEN DID THE LOS ANGELES VISUAL ARTS COALITION BEGIN?The original members of the coalition came together in March 2020 after the coronavirus pandemic forced our organizations to close their doors.
 What began as casual conversations among a few directors of small to mid-sized arts organizations in Los Angeles to share information, compare experiences, and support one another during an unprecedented moment, began to expand as more leaders were invited to join in the conversation.
-Over time, as friendships and trust developed, we uncovered shared challeges experienced by all organizations due to the existing non-profit model.
+Over time, as friendships and trust developed, we uncovered shared challenges experienced by all asthe existing models of fundraising often put us in competition with one another and can unwittingly create an atmosphere of scarcity.
 We realized there are many things that we cannot do alone, but that we could achieve if we did them together.
 We decided to truly embody the concept of an interconnected ecosystem and create mechanisms that fortified our entire sector.
 A healthy, vibrant sector would then in turn nourish each individual organization.
-We saw an opportunity to work together, to offer mutual support and to collectively amplify each other’s administrative and fundraising efforts.
+We saw an opportunity to work together, to offer mutual support, and to collectively amplify each other’s administrative and fundraising efforts.

 WHAT IS THE CRITERIA FOR MEMBERSHIP?Members of the LAVA Coalition are independent small to mid-sized, artist-centered 501 (c)(3) organizations, presenting contemporary visual art in Los Angeles County.
 Organizations have a maximum annual operating budget of $3M.
 LAVA does not include municipal or city-funded organizations or those affiliated with a 4-year college or university.
 Organizations affilated with community colleges are welcome.